 Teams will only play 11 games per regular season – Every team will play a nine (9) game conference schedule along with two (2) non-conference games that must be against another FBS conference opponent.

 Penalize FBS teams that schedule FCS or D-2 schools for non-conference games by shrinking the revenue shared from bowl and conference payouts.

 The college football season will begin on the third weekend of August and no later than the first weekend in September.

 All regular season games will end ON or BEFORE Thanksgiving weekend.

 All Conference championships will be played the weekend of Thanksgiving or the First weekend in December.
+NO EXCEPTIONS!!